-Steve Matthewman is an Associate Professor in Sociology at the University of Auckland and the author of Disasters, Risks and Revelation: Making Sense of our Times.
-Matthewman is an expert in the sociology of energy and disasters.
+Steve Matthewman is an Associate Professor in Sociology at the University of Auckland.
+He is an expert in the sociology of energy and disasters and is the author of Disasters, Risks and Revelation: Making Sense of our Times.

 Julie MacArthur is a Senior Lecturer in Politics and International Relations at the University of Auckland.
-MacArthur is an expert in environmental politics and policy and is the author of Empowering Electricity Cooperatives: Sustainability and Power Sector Reform in Canada.
+She is an expert in environmental politics and policy and is the author of Empowering Electricity Cooperatives: Sustainability and Power Sector Reform in Canada.

 Prue Taylor is a Senior Lecturer in Environmental and Planning Law at the University of Auckland.
-Tayor is an expert in environmental law and is the author of An Ecological Approach to International Law: Responding to Challenges of Climate Change.
+She is an expert in environmental law and is the author of An Ecological Approach to International Law: Responding to Challenges of Climate Change.

 Let’s start with the problem itself – what is the big picture in terms of climate, energy, disaster and resilience?